Lunarequest/auto_init/README.md

 ## future plans

-In the future I plan to add a section to set the icons once I find a icon theme.
+In the future I plan to add a section to set the icons once I find a icon theme I like.